hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Purpose

-The purpose of _grant permission_ is to give another account rights to perform actions over account of transaction sender (give someone right to do something with my account).
+The purpose of _grant permission_ command is to give another account rights to perform actions over the account of transaction sender (give someone right to do something with my account).

 ### Structure